 Since I was making up a few more for my laundry room redo and organization post I have been promising, I thought it would be a perfect time to revisit the subject.

-In any room, I love to add natural textures and greenery to liven up the space and give it a cozy feel.
-There is something about adding live plants to rooms that brightens and refreshes rooms.
+In any room, I love to add natural textures and greenery to liven up the area and give it a cozy feel.
+There is something about adding live plants to rooms that brightens and refreshes the space.

 These macrame DIY plant hangers do just that.

 Once you get the hang of it, you will be whipping out these babies left and right.
 They make excellent gifts!

 The wonderful thing about these macrame hangers, besides that they take almost no time and money, is that you can adjust the length to accommodate any size plant.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.